Scroll down to learn more about our Vermont service area. Click the links below to find a town's current real estate listings.

 Berlin Pond, the natural water source for the City of Montpelier, is a very popular site for outdoor activity, especially among local runners, bikers, and walkers.

 Best known for its floating bridge - the only one east of the Mississippi, Brookfield is a quiet, historic town located in Orange County.
 Brookfield boasts Vermont's oldest, continually operating library which dates back to 1791.

 Brookfield, home to Sunset Lake is a great place for outdoor recreation enthusiasts.
 Sunset Lake, besides being a popular summer spot, is also the site of the annual ice harvesting festival every winter.

 Children in Brookfield attend Brookfield Elementary and Randolph Union High School.

 Cabot is on the northeast edge of Washington County.
-This delightful town is home to Cabot Cooperative Creamery, producer of award-winning cheeses and dairy products.
+This delightful town is home to Cabot Cooperative Creamery, a producer of award-winning cheeses and dairy products.

-Calais (pronounced Kaliss) is divided into four smaller villages: East Calais, North Calais, Adamant and Maple Corner.
+Calais (pronounced Kaliss) is divided into four smaller villages: East Calais, North Calais, Adamant, and Maple Corner.
 Calais is a picturesque mix of rolling open meadows, hillside farms, and, Vermont forest.
-Curtis Pond, Mirror Lake, Nelson Pond and Sabin Pond offer boating, fishing, swimming, and skating – though not all at the same time.
+Curtis Pond, Mirror Lake, Nelson Pond, and Sabin Pond offer boating, fishing, swimming, and skating – though not all at the same time.